apache/flink/docs/content/docs/dev/datastream/fault-tolerance/checkpointing.md

 env.getCheckpointConfig().enableExternalizedCheckpoints(
     ExternalizedCheckpointCleanup.RETAIN_ON_CANCELLATION);

-// enables the experimental unaligned checkpoints env.getCheckpointConfig().enableUnalignedCheckpoints();
+// enables the unaligned checkpoints env.getCheckpointConfig().enableUnalignedCheckpoints();

 // sets the checkpoint storage where checkpoint snapshots will be written